MultiPaper/MultiPaper/README.md

 - Works like a CDN
     - Each server caches chunks that are needed by the players it's serving
+    - The servers keep each others' caches in sync with eachother
     - The servers work together to ensure every chunk gets ticked
-    - Does not need BungeeCord, just some method to evenly distribute players across the servers
+    - Does not require BungeeCord, just some node balancing method to evenly distribute players across the servers

 - MultiPaper-Master
-    - Stores the world and data on it
+    - Stores the world files and data
     - Coordinates the servers
         - Decides who gets to tick the chunk (first in first served basis)
     - Runs as a standalone process